-The Governor’s Office of Economic Development along with the state’s AGRC office work with broadband providers to maintain mapping data on broadband availability in Utah.
-The broadband mapping data is used to inform stakeholders on the broadband landscape in Utah and is used in the Center’s interactive maps, map of the month series, and other special mapping projects and requests.
+The Governor’s Office of Economic Development along with the state’s AGRC office work with broadband providers to keep current mapping data on broadband availability in Utah.
+The broadband mapping data is used to inform stakeholders on the broadband landscape in Utah and other special mapping projects or requests.
 See the Maps and Data resources page for more information.

 To submit broadband coverage data for inclusion on our maps, contact the Governor’s Office of Economic Development (GOED).

 The Center collects mapping data on fixed and mobile broadband service marketed primarily towards a residential market.
 Fixed services include service directly to an end user over a fixed connection via fixed wireless, cable, DSL, fiber to the home, or other copper wireline.